Xunius/MeiTingTrunk/README.md

 ### Note taking

-* Jot down your thoughts while reading (currently with limited formating options).
+* Jot down your thoughts while reading, in your referred editor. (currently with limited formating options).

 ### Database